Pan-Canadian Geoscience Strategy

 Where we are and where we’re going

-In the past year, the NGSC has advanced the priority areas described in the PGS as follows:
+Between the end of June 2023 and the end of May 2024, the NGSC has advanced the priority areas described in the PGS as follows:

 1. Advancing framework geoscience